Midii-11/obsidian_secure/QUICKSTART.md

 3. Unlock with password
 4. Launch Obsidian
 5. Work on your notes (create, edit, delete files and folders)
-6. **Close Obsidian completely**
-7. Lock the vault in ObsidianSecure
+6. Lock the vault in ObsidianSecure

 ## Important Notes

 - **NEVER forget your password** - there's no recovery method!
-- **ALWAYS close Obsidian before locking** - or files won't be deleted!
+- **Close Obsidian before locking** (recommended) - prevents file locking errors
 - **Always lock** before shutting down
 - **Keep backups** of your encrypted vault folder
 - The encrypted vault folder (e.g., `C:\MySecrets\vault`) is safe to backup/sync
 - The temporary workspace is automatically deleted on lock
 - You can create/edit/delete files and folders - all changes are saved when you lock
+- If locking fails with an error, close Obsidian and try again

 ## Troubleshooting